[ProjectX] E101: Vulnerable Environment Setup & Wazuh Monitoring

 The

 [project-x-corp-svr]is intentionally unmanaged to demonstrate the security 'blind spot' that occurs when monitoring tools are absent.
+This is the central lesson of the lab.

-Enable RDP on [project-x-dc]
+Enable RDP on [project-x-dc] [T1021.001 Remote Services: RDP]

-How to detect RDP connection in Wazuh
+How to Detect RDP Connection in Wazuh

-Default Wazuh Rule to detect RDP:
+Default Wazuh rule for RDP:

 92653